 - Focus on severe and pervasive comments and activities that are both hostile and addressed specifically to a protected group (such as a specific gender, race, religion, the disabled, etc.); and

-- If, after reporting it to management, your employer fails to take prompt and effective action to remedy the harassment, contact the Atlanta hostile work environment lawyers at Fidlon Legal for a free consultation.
+- If, after reporting it to management, your employer fails to take prompt and effective action to remedy the harassment, contact the Atlanta hostile work environment lawyers at Fidlon Legal for an initial case evaluation.

 In Georgia, an individual claiming a hostile work environment must generally file a Charge of Discrimination with the Equal Employment Opportunity Commission (EEOC) within 180 days from the date of the most recent unlawful act to preserve his/her rights.Remedies